nelhage/llama/README.md

 ```
 $ layer_arn=$(scripts/publish-runtime)
 ```

+## Packaging functions

+Everything above this point only needs to be done once, ever.
+Now, however, we're ready to package code into Lambda functions for use with `llama`.
+We'll follow these steps for each binary we need to run using Llama.

 Now we're ready to create a Lambda function.
 Llama is not opinionated about how you package your binaries for Lambda.
 All it needs is a path